dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     2. Else there is no guard clause.
 Execute the then `statement`.

 4. Else the match failed.
 Execute the else `statement` if there is one.

+#### If-case element

+1. Evaluate the `expression` producing `v`.

+2. Match the `pattern` in the `caseHead` against `v`.

+3. If the match succeeds:

+    1. If there is a guard clause:

+        1. Evaluate it.
+If it does not evaluate to a Boolean, throw a runtime error. *This can happen if the guard expression's type is `dynamic`.*

+        1. If the guard evaluates to `true`, evaluate the then `element` and yield the result into the collection.

+        2. Else, evaluate the else `element` if there is one and yield the result into the collection.

+    2. Else there is no guard clause.
+Evaluate the then `element` and yield the result into the collection.

+4. Else the match failed.
+Else, evaluate the else `element` if there is one and yield the result into the collection.

 ### Matching (refuting and destructuring)